infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 ============ scr embedding

-For a better comprehension of what those embeddings mean, have a closer a look at an example token. *Great* is already described by 100 values in vector spaces computed by for instance nearest neighbors.
+For a better comprehension of what those embeddings mean, have a closer a look at an example token. *Great* is described by 100 values in vector spaces computed by for instance nearest neighbors.

 ===============0 scr example embedding_matrix